-Controls provide reasonable assurance that investment requests are authorized, processed, and recorded accurately in the proper period.
+Controls provide reasonable assurance that investment requests are authorized, processed and are completely and accurately recorded in the proper accounting period in FedInvest.

 FMB has documented policies and procedures for staff to follow for the processing of investment requests.

 Pursuant to the trust funds' enabling legislation, FMB invests the portions of the trust funds' assets that are not necessary to meet current withdrawals.
 In accordance with legislation, FMB purchases non-marketable Treasury securities that are held in the name of the Secretary of the Treasury for the trust funds.
 The Treasury securities are purchased and redeemed through the Federal Investments and Borrowings Branch (FIBB).
 FMB determines the type and term of the Treasury security to purchase based on the following factors: